Telephone: (732) 545-7900 | x.102

 He has represented clients in class action cases involving fraud and improper sales, leasing and financing practices by automobile dealerships; unfair practices by health clubs in gym membership policies; improper repossession and disposition of motor vehicles; sales, financing, rebate and gift card practices by retailers which violate consumer law; breaches of warranty and wrongful conduct by home contractors; and unlawful collection practices by debt collectors.

-Mr. Wolf is a 1995 graduate of the Rutgers University School of Law – Newark, where he was a National Member of Order of the Barristers for High Honors in the Art of Courtroom Advocacy, the winner of the intramural and regional finalist in the 1993 ABA Negotiations Competition, and the winner of the 1994 ABA intramural and regional Client Counseling Competition.
+He is a 1995 graduate of the Rutgers University School of Law – Newark, where Mr. Wolf was a National Member of Order of the Barristers for High Honors in the Art of Courtroom Advocacy, the winner of the intramural and regional finalist in the 1993 ABA Negotiations Competition, and the winner of the 1994 ABA intramural and regional Client Counseling Competition.

 Mr. Wolf brings an extensive experience in the fields of Banking and Investment Banking to his practice of law.
 He received his Bachelor’s Degree from Queen’s College (CUNY) in 1980, where he was a New York State Regents Scholarship recipient, and his Master of Business Administration degree in Finance from St. John’s University in 1987, where he was on the Dean’s List and a member of the Beta Gamma Sigma Honor Society.